karmada-io/karmada/README.md

 ```
 #### Tips
 - Please make sure you can access google cloud registry: k8s.gcr.io
-- Install script will download golang package, if your server is in the mainland, you need set go proxy like this `export GOPROXY=https://goproxy.cn`
+- Install script will download golang package, if your server is in the mainland China, you may set go proxy like this `export GOPROXY=https://goproxy.cn`

 ### Join member cluster
 In the following steps, we are going to create a member cluster and then join the cluster to